nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Locating persons and notes by tag : `findTag`

-Finds People and Notes that have the given tag.
+Finds People and Notes that have the given tags.
 Both the People Panel and Notes Panel will be updated synchronously with all entities that match the specifiers.

-You will notice a `FILTERED` icon next to the People Panel header and Notes Panel header to indicate that the two lists you are viewing are currently filtered.

 <div markdown="span" class="alert alert-info">:information_source: **Note:**
 Both the people panel and notes panel will show a `FILTERED` indicator to inform you that both lists have been filtered.